|►||Choosing A Career|

 If new to Italian, students follow an intensive foundation course in grammar, translation, conversation, language laboratory and video work during their first year, with an emphasis on the communicative use of Italian.
 The course then expands to develop an awareness of the culture surrounding the language.

 As part of an Arts degree, this subject is one of three subjects you choose in first year.
 In second and third year you continue with two of the subjects taken in First Arts.
-It may be possible to take an extra year studying abroad.
+As part of the BA (International) students have the opportunity to spend two semesters abroad in an Italian university or to split their time abroad between study and a work placement.
+Final year students also have the opportunity to enrol in Community Based Learning, teaching Italian to primary school children in the Galway area.

 Italian, German, Spanish and Welsh may be taken at First Arts without previous knowledge of those languages.
 N.B.
 Students should note that the subject Welsh is only available as a First Arts subject.